eclipse-hono/hono/site/content/user-guide/command-and-control.md

 To correlate such a respond coming from the device is currently in the responsibility of the application itself.

 {{% note %}}
-If you are using `docker-machine` or `minikube` for your Hono installation, and do not explicitly synchronize the clock of it with the machine your (example) application is running, it may happen that the `hono-ttd` parameter is considered to be already expired by the application.
+If you are using `docker-machine`, `minikube` or `minishift` for your Hono installation, and do not explicitly synchronize the clock of it with the machine your (example) application is running, it may happen that the `hono-ttd` parameter is considered to be already expired by the application.
 This would be the case if the application machine's clock is already in the future compared to the clock the HTTP protocol adapter sees.
  The result is that the application does not invoke the internal callback to send a command.

- Please ensure that the clock the application and the HTTP protocol adapter see are synchronized (you may want to search the internet for several solutions to this problem).
+ Please ensure that the clocks of the machine running the application and the machine running the HTTP protocol adapter are synchronized (you may want to search the internet for several solutions to this problem).
 {{% /note %}}